enesbcs/owrtwifi2mqtt/README.md

     nohup /usr/bin/presence_report 192.168.1.2 >/dev/null 2>&1 &

 inside the `/etc/rc.local` file before the `exit 0`.
 You can to this via command-line or via LuCI in System -> Startup -> Local Startup.
 The script will be executed after reboot.
+Please replace '192.168.1.2' with your MQTT broker IP address.

 ENV variables for configuration are: